Mack Maine: Legal issues

 In 2014, Mack expanded his role and joined Lil Wayne’s management team.
 With that move his goal was to immediately expand Wayne’s business portfolio.
-First deal he helped closed was Wayne’s partnership with Bumbu.
+First deal he helped close was Wayne’s partnership with Bumbu.
 The next deal he brought to the table was Wayne’s sports agency, Young Money APAA sports.

 In 2018, a settlement was reached in which Wayne would be able to release music accordingly.
 Mack executive produced Tha Carter V and continued to add to the portfolio by securing an American Eagle collab and a partnership with cannabis brand GKUA.